ChrisAdkin8/terraform-gcp-nomad/observability.md

 Once the lab environment has been built, the gateway Loki endpoint is visible from ```terraform output```

-2. Query the Loki endpoint to ensxure that the test pauload has made its way from the gateway to Loki
+### Step 2: Query the Loki endpoint to ensxure that the test pauload has made its way from the gateway to Loki

 ```
 curl -v -G \